mniru2006/LIC049/README.md

 Gain=0.612 dB

 ## Inference:
-1.The Width of the MOSFET directly effects the Drain durrent.\
-2.By changing the dimensions of the MOSFET
- -M1 -when varying the width of PMOS there is not a lot of change in the drain current(ie, I<sub>d</sub> doesn't get effected much).\
- -M2 -when varying the width of NMOS there is drastic change in the drain current.\
+1. The MOSFET's width has a direct impact on the drain current.
+The drain current does not change significantly when the width of PMOS is changed due to changes in the MOSFET's M1 dimensions (i.e., I<sub>d</sub> is not affected much).The drain current changes dramatically when the NMOS width is changed, according to M2.
-3.If width is increased it leads to a higher gain 4.180 degree phase shift between the input and output waveform.\
+3. If width is increased it leads to a higher gain.
+4. 180 degree phase shift between the input and output waveforms result from increasing width.
-5.The CMOS amplifier has gain =5.5 dB.(ie, the ouput signal is almost 6 times larger then the input signal)\
+5. The CMOS amplifier has a gain of 0.612 dB.In other words, the output signal is nearly 0.6 times bigger than the input signal.